 So think of this drink as a double.
 One is all you need if you’re after the feeling of a couple of drinks.
 This is definitely a cocktail you’re supposed to feel and not just taste.

-If you’re having trouble finding a 151 rum now that Bacardi stopped making theirs, you can substitute with regular white rum.
-It’ll be a little less strong, but the flavor profile will be about the same.
+If you’re having trouble finding a 151 rum now that Bacardi stopped making theirs, you can order it online from several other brands.

 The Hawaiian Hammer makes a wonderful alternative to traditional tropical rum cocktails, such as the Daiquiri or the Pina Colada.
 The taste of this drink isn’t quite like any of those, even though it’s similar to all of them.